deanwampler/spark-scala-tutorial/README.markdown

 At the same time, you'll see new directories appear in `output`, one per batch.
 They are named like `output/wc-streaming-1413724628000.out`, again with a timestamp appended to our default output argument `output/wc-streaming`.
 Each of these will contain the usual `_SUCCESS` and `part-0000N` files, one for each core that the job can get!

 Now let's run with socket input.
-In Activator or SBT, run `SparkStreaming11MainSocket`.
-For the Activator `shell` or SBT prompt, the corresponding alias is now `ex8socket`.
+In SBT, run `SparkStreaming11MainSocket`.
+The corresponding alias is `ex8socket`.
 In either case, this is equivalent to passing the extra option `--socket localhost:9900` to `SparkStreaming11Main`, telling it spawn a thread running an instance of `DataSocketServer` to write data to a socket at this address.
 SparkStreaming11 will read this socket. the same data file (KJV text by default) will be written over and over again to this socket.

 The console output and the directory output should be very similar to the output of the previous run.